MattParkerDev/MatthewParkerDev/src/MattParkerDev.WebUI/wwwroot/_blogs/wip/wip.md

 #### 13. You have to say 'No'

 We have a responsibility to communicate to our company or our client, 'No'.

 Robert tells a story about software that was launched prematurely, and failed spectacularly.
 Certainly there were programmers who knew that turning it on was a terrible idea.

 When we as programmers are faced with these situations, we **must** say No!

 #### 14. Continuous Aggressive Learning

 The career software developer must ride the waves of new programming languages, frameworks, architectures and design patterns 🌊.

 We should be learning new things constantly - our role is consistently changing, likely in ways we cannot anticipate.
 Take the recent ChatGPT for example!
-A programmer who buries their head in the sand and ignores GitHub Copilot will likely be a worse programmer than an equivalent who does use it.
+A programmer who buries their head in the sand and ignores GitHub Copilot will be left behind.

 It is not your employer's responsibility for your career.